vaughandroid/scrimp/README.md

 This will output a file at `<build dir>/scrimp/filtered-tasks.txt`.

-### Analyse changed and impacted modules

-`./gradlew scrimpAnalyse -PscrimpCommit=<commit ref>`

-This will output a file at `<build dir>/scrimp/module-analysis.json`.

 ### Print module graph

 `./gradlew scrimpPrintModuleGraph`

 This will print a view of the module graph to the console.